-These scriptlets can be written in any language supported by the Java" JSR 223" standard, including Java itself, as well as languages such as Groovy, JavaScript, Velocity, Python, Ruby, Scala and Clojure.
+These scriptlets can be written in any language supported by the Java" JSR 223" standard such as Groovy, JavaScript, Velocity, Python, Ruby, Scala and Clojure.

 The two primary use cases for server scripts are:

 1. DMI scriptlets: these scriptlets are declared by adding a <script> tag to an <operationBinding> or <DataSource> tag.
 Like DMI logic declared via <serverObject>, DMI scriptlets can be used to add business logic by modifying the DSRequest before it is executed, modifying the default DSResponse, or taking other, unrelated actions.